Pipe-Runner-Lab/affordance-learning-sandbox/README.md

 conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 ```

+### 🔼 Additional Dependencies

+Other than the dependencies listed in `environment.yml`, the following dependencies are required to run the project.
+Make sure to install them in the same environment that we created above.

+#### 🥇 OmniIsaacGymEnvs

+The project uses the OmniIsaacGymEnvs package to create the RL tasks.
+The package can be installed by following the instructions on the [OmniIsaacGymEnvs GitHub page](https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs).

+#### 🥇 skrl

+We use skrl to train the RL agents.
+The package can be installed by following the instructions on the [skrl documentation page](https://skrl.readthedocs.io/en/latest/intro/installation.html#python-package-index-pypi).

 ## 📂 VS Code

 `.vscode/settings.json` contains the settings for VS Code.
 The settings file is used to setup the python interpreter and additional packages provided by isaac sim for intellisense.
 There are a few caveats right now on Windows for the environment variables to be picked up by VS Code.
 I have hardcoded the value to the value of `ISAAC_HOME` for now.

-## 🔼 OmniIsaacGymEnvs

-The project uses the OmniIsaacGymEnvs package to train RL algorithms using Isaac sim as an environment.
-The package can be installed by following the instructions on the [OmniIsaacGymEnvs GitHub page](https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs).

 # ⏯️ Starting the Simulation